-Our UNA Culture is the cultural framework that guides how we work and make decisions.
-Through our nine corporate values, we align all business units with the Group's purpose and strategic vision.
+Our UNA (Unity, Business, Action, or "Unión, Negocio, Acción" in Spanish) Culture is the cultural framework that guides how we work and make decisions.
+Through our nine corporate values, we align all business units with the group's purpose and strategic vision.